madroxdupe42/peacefulscience.org/content/articles/reworking-adam.md

 ## Testing Model's of Human Origin

-The key thing to understand is that we are using the formula: D = 2 \* T \* R. Or that the number of differences (D) between two genetic samples is equal to two times the time at which their ancestry separates (T) and the rate at which mutations are taking place (R).
+The key thing to understand is that we are using the formula: D = 2 x T x R. Or that the number of differences (D) between two genetic samples is equal to two times the time at which their ancestry separates (T) and the rate at which mutations are taking place (R).
 This formula is the fundamental finding of neutral theory, and applies most strongly in neutral regions of the genome.
 Moreover, we can directly measure mutation rates now, for the first time in history.

 This gives us a way of experimentally testing different human origin models using the TMR4A. .
 This is a new opportunity, because we have recent been able to directly measure mutation rates across the genome (*11*), and it is approximately 1.25e-8 per base pair per generation (with 25 years per generation).
 These models of origins seem to be in error: